MicrosoftDocs/semantic-kernel-docs/semantic-kernel/agents/plugins/native-functions/calling-nested-functions.md

 # Calling functions within a native function

 In the [previous tutorials](./multiple-parameters.md), we demonstrated how to create functions with one or more input parameters.
 In this tutorial, we'll demonstrate how to call other functions _within_ a native function.
-This will allow you to build more complex functions that consist of both native and semantic functions.
+This will allow you to build more complex functions that consist of both native and prompts.

 If you want to see the final solution to this article, you can check out the following samples in the public documentation repository.
 Use the link to the previous solution if you want to follow along.